raquo/Waypoint/README.md

   serializePage = page => write(page)(rw), // serialize page data for storage in History API log deserializePage = pageStr => read(pageStr)(rw) // deserialize the above
 )(
-  $popStateEvent = L.windowEvents.onPopState, // this is how Waypoint avoids an explicit dependency on Laminar owner = L.unsafeWindowOwner // this router will live as long as the window )
+  popStateEvents = L.windowEvents(_.onPopState), // this is how Waypoint avoids an explicit dependency on Laminar owner = L.unsafeWindowOwner // this router will live as long as the window )
 ```